 The concept of an “Internet of Things” has been around for quite a long time.
 The term dates back to the late 1990’s when it was applied initially to a proposal to track inventory levels in stores by adding an internet-connected sensor to products; with the goal of ensuring shelves were always stocked.

 IoT technology continued evolving from that point, and has been accelerating at a very rapid pace.

-There are already 15 billion connected devices worldwide and it’s estimated this number will grow to anywhere between 50 billion and 200 billion by 2020.
-The vast majority of those devices won’t be just computers or phones; but other types of appliances and equipment within smart homes and commercial premises.
+There are already 15 billion connected devices worldwide.
+It’s estimated this number will grow to anywhere between 50 billion and 200 billion by 2020.
+The vast majority of those devices won’t be just computers or phones.
+They will be other types of appliances and equipment within smart homes and commercial premises.